 Jesus said to them, "A prophet is not without honor except in his hometown and among his own relatives and in his own household."Mark 6:4(NASB)

 The ministry of Jesus began to widen as news of His amazing miracles and healings began to be spread abroad.
 Although He was resisted by the scribes and Pharisees in Judah, He received a more positive reception around the Galilee.
-As time passed, however, hostility towards the Lord Jesus started to develop and increasingly His message and ministry was rejected, causing Him to begin teaching His faithful followers through parables.
+As time passed however, hostility towards the Lord Jesus started to develop and increasingly His message and ministry was rejected, causing Him to begin teaching His faithful followers through parables.

-The first time He was rejected by the people of Nazareth was early in His ministry, when He found it necessary to relocate to Capernaum.
-He stood up in the synagogue, read a passage from Isaiah, and told the people "today this scripture is fulfilled in your ears".
-This enraged the townsfolk, causing them attempt to kill Him... and the second time was in this passage, when Jesus interrupted His preaching itinerary, to once again visit His hometown, during His Galilean ministry.
+The first time He was rejected by the people of Nazareth was early in His ministry when He found it necessary to relocate to Capernaum.
+He stood up in the synagogue, read a passage from Isaiah, and told the people, "today this Scripture is fulfilled in your ears."
+This enraged the townsfolk, causing them attempt to kill Him.
+The second time He was rejected by the people of Nazareth was in this passage, when Jesus interrupted His preaching itinerary to once again visit His hometown during His Galilean ministry.

-They recognised Who Jesus was, but instead of honouring Him as a famous Rabbi who was graciously visiting His hometown with His disciples, they reverted back to branding Him as "the carpenter".
-But the insults crescendoed when they disparagingly called Him "the son of Mary", thus rejecting His virgin birth and Messianic claims.
+They recognised Who Jesus was, but instead of honouring Him as a famous Rabbi who was graciously visiting His hometown with His disciples, they reverted back to branding Him as 'the carpenter'.
+But the insults crescendoed when they disparagingly called Him 'the son of Mary', thus rejecting His virgin birth and Messianic claims.

-This was a deliberate slur on the characters of both Jesus and His mother, as it implied that He was as an illegitimate son and a charlatan.
+This was a deliberate slur on the characters of both Jesus and His mother as it implied that He was as an illegitimate son and a charlatan.
 The people of Nazareth did not even allow Him the courtesy He deserved, of being identified with His deceased step-father, Joseph the carpenter.
-No doubt, with sadness in His soul, Jesus said to them, "A prophet is not without honour, except in his hometown and among his own relatives and in his own household."
+No doubt with sadness in His soul, Jesus said to them, "A prophet is not without honour, except in his hometown and among his own relatives and in his own household."

-Jesus was the Prophet who was greater than Moses - the King who was greater than David, but He was despised and rejected by those He came to save.
-He came to His hometown but his family; childhood friends and neighbours spurned Him and treated His with unashamed contempt.
-No wonder Mark recorded the serious lack of faith that was displayed in Nazareth, that day.
-And so we read that Jesus was not able to do any miracles there, because of their lack of faith - except that He laid His hands on a few sick people and healed them.
+Jesus was the Prophet who was greater than Moses, the King who was greater than David, but He was despised and rejected by those He came to save.
+He came to His hometown but his family, childhood friends, and neighbours, spurned Him and treated His with unashamed contempt.
+No wonder Mark recorded the serious lack of faith that was displayed in Nazareth that day.
+And so we read that Jesus was not able to do any miracles there because of their lack of faith - except that He laid His hands on a few sick people and healed them.